 I’m here on behalf of a big idea.
 It’s an idea that has been tapping all of us on the shoulders, whispering in our ears and even has some of us tapping and dancing to its beat.
-This BIG idea has had my heart, hands and soul for some time.

 I work with projection art as an artform.

 If you look at the crowd-pleasing building projection at VIVID it might seem to offer little more than colourful animation and special effects, yet I have proven that building projection is capable of changing people and places, and of leaving a legacy.
 How have I proven this potential?